YNAB Review: Zero-Based Budgeting at Its Best

 People Who Want to Track Their Whole Financial Picture – In my humble opinion, YNAB rocks as a budgeting app.
 But for those of you who want a robust set of tools to track your whole financial picture—I’m talking investments, debt, net worth, the whole shebang—well, YNAB ain’t it.
 For something more comprehensive, I recommend checking out Personal Capital.

-YNAB Review: Conclusion
+YNAB Review: Final Thoughts

 If you’re willing to pay for an easy-to-use, zero-sum budgeting app that connects to your accounts and lets you create custom spending categories, YNAB is a great option.

-Just remember, it’s a budgeting app; nothing more.
+Just remember, it’s a budgeting app, nothing more.
 If you want a tool that tracks your total financial picture, then YNAB won’t cover all your bases, and you should keep looking.
 Thankfully, there are plenty of options out there.

 Have you used YNAB yet?
 Let us know your thoughts in the comments!